My Fuzzy Valentine: Plot

 The sergeant gets a tip about the jewelry thief (a fake tip given by Louise) and opts to uncuff Linda and join the pursuit.
-Jimmy Jr. stops by the diner to give Tina the homework she missed and a Valentine card.
+Jimmy Jr. stops by the diner to give Tina the homework she missed and a Valentine's card.
 After much groaning and fretting, Tina finds the inside is signed with a heart (♡) instead of "from".
-Teddy also manages to get a phone number out of the whole thing, so overall it was a successful Valentines Day for all.
+Teddy also manages to get a phone number out of the whole thing, so overall it was a successful Valentine's Day for all.

 Reception

 Rowan Kaiser of The A.V.
-Club gave the episode a B+, saying "This wasn’t the funniest episode of Bob’s Burgers, but it had its moments of hilarity combined with a tremendous charm.
+Club gave the episode a B+, saying "This wasn't the funniest episode of Bob's Burgers, but it had its moments of hilarity combined with a tremendous charm.
 The show’s hot streak continues, holiday after holiday."
 The episode received a 1.8 rating and was watched by a total of 3.45 million people.
 This made it the fourth most watched show on Animation Domination that night, beating The Cleveland Show but losing to Family Guy.